Impetigo DiagnosisAI Template IconToolbar IconShare Icon

 • Fever and general malaise in rare instances, particularly with extensive infections.

-Symptoms typically appear on exposed skin areas such as the face, arms, and legs.
+Symptoms typically appear on exposed areas of the skin, such as the face, arms, and legs.
 Early identification and treatment can prevent the spread and complications of impetigo.

 Causes of impetigo infection